 Volunteers on the Childcare Project work in childcare centers catering to the surrounding community of Tibetan refugees.
 These centers provide a place for very poor families to leave their children for the day, while the parents and other family members go to work.
 Volunteers on this project assist the local staff with organizing daily activities and games, and providing one-on-one attention to the children.
 Volunteers can also assist with preparing and serving meals, giving lessons on personal hygiene, and ensuring children attend the center.

 The community of Bir is largely Tibetan and the Teaching English project provides volunteers with a unique opportunity to work closely with Tibetan monks and families and learn about their culture and religious beliefs, capturing a greater understanding of the soul of Bir.
 Volunteers work in local monasteries, teaching English to monks, aged 5 years and older.
 Volunteers work together to create their own lessons using existing resources, and are also encouraged to take conversation classes with the older monks in the evenings.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
-However, we encourage volunteers to come prepared by completing some relevant training.
-Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.
+However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.

 There are two options for orientation in India.
 The first option is a standard half-day orientation in Dharamasala that starts on your selected start date and covers everything you need to know for your volunteer program in Dharamsala – Introduction to India, Indian Customs, Language Training Details, Rules and Expectations, Safety, Travel Opportunities in India, Introduction to your Project and Placement.
 The orientation will also give you a chance to meet other volunteers.